yowainwright/codependence/README.md

 - **Policy Surface:**
   - scan a directory of local repositories and report version drift
   - extend policy checks beyond package manifests to toolchain files such as `.nvmrc`, `.node-version`, `.tool-versions`, and `.mise.toml`
-  - explore Docker image version checks for `Dockerfile`, `Containerfile`, and compose files
+  - extend Docker image version checks beyond `Dockerfile` to `Containerfile` and compose files
-  - explore CI pipeline version checks for GitHub Actions and other workflow YAML
+  - extend CI pipeline version checks beyond GitHub Actions to other workflow YAML
 - **Code:**
   - add better spying/mocking (in progress)
   - add utils functions to be executed with the cli cmd (monorepo, cadence, all deps)